ascopes/katana/README.md

 boilerplate data classes.

-This takes a lot of inspiration from [Project Lombok](https://projectlombok.org/) and [Immutables](https://immutables.github.io/), while addressing several fundemental downsides that I have found from using both of these tools.
+This takes a lot of inspiration from [Project Lombok](https://projectlombok.org/) and [Immutables](https://immutables.github.io/), while addressing several fundamental downsides that I have found from using both of these tools.

 The library itself is not designed to act as a replacement for